bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

 placed in specific locations.
 At a minimum you need one set, but more could be desired.
 If you are doing a hijack install where ~{global~} and ~{rootfs~} are the same ~{stratum~}, you should already have one set of these files in place.
-If that is the case, you can skip down to the [configure bootloader](#configure-bootloader) step.
+If that is the case, you can skip down to the [Manager users and groups](#manage-users-groups) step.

 ### {id="boot-files"} /boot files